waltligon/orangefs/doc/design/storage-interface.md

 reference to user data structures associated with the completed operation.

-To motivate, normally there is some data at the caller's level that corresponds with the trove operation.
+To motivate, normally there is some data at the caller’s level that corresponds with the trove operation.
 Without some help, the caller would have to map IDs for completed operations back to the caller data structures manually.
 By providing a parameter that the caller can pass